 Schlow Labs classes are free, but class size is limited to 15 people.
 To register, call (814) 235-7816 or visit schlowlibrary.org

-If you can’t attend a class but need tech help, Schlow offers free one-on-one gadget sessions.
+If you can’t attend a class but need tech help, Schlow offers free 1-on-1 gadget sessions.
 Call the library to set up an appointment.

 Children Learn & Grow at Schlow